rho-cassiopeiae/the12thplayer/README.md

 Before launching the app you need to start the server.
 For details on how to do it refer to the "Try it out" section of the [backend](https://github.com/rho-cassiopeiae/The12thPlayerBackend "backend") repository.
 Once done you simply need to open _.env_ file and replace 192.168.0.3 (lines 3, 4, and 5) with your server's private IP address.
 Instructions on how to find it out are given in that same section.

 Note that in development environment for testing purposes the application's local db and image cache get cleaned up on app startup.
 So, if you sign up, close the app, and then open it again, you will have to login with your credentials.

+## Keep in mind

+- This is work in progress.
+There are still many essential things missing — input validation, tests, graceful error display, lots of UI elements, better caching — just to name a few.
+Currently the app is **not production ready**.
+- UI colors are supposed to change depending on which team community is selected.
+At the moment though all colors are simply hardcoded.
+- The app hasn't been tested on IOS devices (even an emulator) as of yet, since I don't have a Mac, which is required to build an actual executable file.
+The app itself doesn't have any platform-specific code, though there are a couple of dependencies that do.
+They have been configured according to their instructions in order to work on both platforms, so the app should work on IOS with no adjustments.